3 things to pay attention to when buying sports headphones

 One thing runners especially appreciate is comfort.
 The same applies to sports shoes as it does to headphones.
 There is nothing better than quality, comfortable headphones.

-Unlike classic and more than fashionable headphones, the important thing about sports headphones is that they provide a secure fit, which of course enables a reliable running experience.
-Many manufacturers have approached the design of headphones in a different way, and the most popular is certainly the "over-ear" design, as for example with the Shokz OpenFit model.
+Unlike classic and rather than fashionable headphones, sports headphones are important in that they provide a secure fit, which of course allows for a reliable running experience.
+Many manufacturers have approached headphone design in a different way, and the most popular is certainly the “over-ear” design, such as the Shokz OpenFit model.

-The rich series of over-ear headphones by Shokz puts them at the very top of very reliable devices when it comes to sports technology.
-But Shokz also specializes in headphones with a strap that goes over the head and neck, such as the Shokz OpenRun Pro model.
+Shokz's extensive line of over-ear headphones puts them at the top of the list of highly reliable devices when it comes to sports technology.
+However, Shokz also specializes in headphones with a strap that goes over the head and neck, such as the model Shokz OpenRun Pro.
 Otherwise, the latter are in a higher price range, but they are worth the investment if comfort and audio quality are your priorities.

-Over the past few years, brands like Bose have taken a different approach to headphone design.
-We are talking about the "open-ear" principle, which with these "clip" styles ensure that the ears remain open, which gives us the possibility of greater awareness of our surroundings.
-Huawei did the same with the latest Freeclip headphones, which we also test in the editorial office.
+In the last few years, brands like Bose have taken a different approach to headphone design.
+We're talking about the "open-ear" principle, which with the so-called "clip" style ensures that the ears remain open, allowing us to be more aware of our surroundings.
+Huawei has done the same with its latest Freeclip headphones, which we are also testing in the editorial office.